apache/buildstream/doc/source/main_using.rst

 Using BuildStream
 =================
-This section details how to use the BuildStream command line interface, work with existing BuildStream projects and how to author a new project.
+This section details how to use the BuildStream command line interface and work with existing BuildStream projects.

 .. toctree::